waddlaw/AutoBench/AutoBench_QuickGuide.md

    , _ghcFlags  = []
    }
 ```
-Important note: the most basic check that the system performs on every test suite is to ensure that each of its record fields are initialised: please ensure test suites are fully defined.
+Important note: the most basic check that the system performs on every test suite is to ensure that each of its record fields are initialised.
+Ensure test suites are fully defined.

 #### Test Data
 ##### Random Test Data